 ‘FOLLOWERS and glorifiers of the fantastical like to think that they are different, that they represent something new on the face of the earth; mutants born with an intelligence and a sense of farseeing appreciation just a bit higher than the norm.
 They like to believe that their counterpart has never before existed, that they have no predecessors.
 “No one,” they say, “has ever seen our visions, dreamed our dreams.
 Never before has man’s brain reached out so far into the limitless stretches of the cosmos about him.”‘The Immortal Storm: A History of Science Fiction Fandom, Sam Moskowitz 1954 https://www.goodreads.com/en/book/show/1330615

-By the 1950s Science Fiction Fandom was so well established as concept that notable fan, writer and critic Sam Moskowitz felt that he could write a history of (mainly) US fandom.
+By the 1950s Science Fiction Fandom was so well established as a concept that notable fan, writer and critic Sam Moskowitz felt that he could write a history of (mainly) US fandom.
 As the opening paragraph (above) suggests, Moskowitz was observing many of the same features often attributed to science fiction fandom and fans.
 Moskowitz also noted that a common fallacy was to think of science fiction and fandom as being particularly American (or American-British) whereas it was a worldwide phenomenon even if fan groups in other nations were necessarily closely connected.
 Nor was fandom simply people sharing reviews of favourite stories.
 Of the international fannish groups that Moskowitz identified, he included the pre-war German group Verein für Raumschiffahrt (which Moskowitz calls the German Rocket Group) whose practical interest in rocketry “presaged the German “buzz-bombs’ of the Second World War” (the group had come together as advisors for Fritz Lang’s film Frau im Mond, and did later include a young Werner von Braun).
-Willy Ley, a member of the group who fled Germany because of the rise of the Nazis and who was also notable figure in US fandom and a science fiction writer.
+Willy Ley, a member of the group who fled Germany because of the rise of the Nazis and who was also a notable figure in US fandom and a science fiction writer.

 Ley himself would famously document the overlap between pseudoscience and a willingness to take fantastical fiction as fact in his famous 1947 essay Pseudoscience in Naziland, pointing out how groups pushing unfounded esoteric beliefs helped foster Nazism.